smartdevicelink/rpc_spec/README.md

 ### ButtonCapabilities
 Contains information about a button's capabilities.
-NOTE: Multiple button capabilities can exist for the same ButtonName with different moduleIds.
+NOTE: Multiple button capabilities can exist for the same ButtonName with different module ids.
+The module Id for a button should match the module id for a "primary" module type, such as a climate module or a radio module.
+Whichever module the id matches the button's id is the module the button will control.

 ##### Parameters